Introduction to NumPy Library in Python

 6

-We sometimes need to re-orient the existing elements in an array without changing the values of elements, and reshaping helps us with that.
-Reshaping becomes an important operation to multiply two matrices if dimensions are not suitable.
-Let's take an example as shown below.
+Sometimes we need to re-orient the existing elements in an array without changing the values of elements, and reshaping helps us with that.
+Reshaping becomes an important operation when we need to multiply two matrices, but their dimensions are not suitable.
+Let's take an example shown below.

 a = np.array([10,20,30,40,50,60])